emmanuelparadis/hann/README.md

 -   Preparing databases for training: some works have been started on DNA.

+## References

+M. Demircigil, J. Heusel, M. Löwe, S. Upgang, and F. Vermet.
+On a model of associative memory with huge storage capacity. *Journal of Statistical Physics*, 168:288–299, 2017.

+J. L. Elman.
+Finding structure in time. *Cognitive Science*, 14:179–211, 1990.

+J. J. Hopfield.
+Neural networks and physical systems with emergent collective compu- tational abilities. *Proceedings of the National Academy of Sciences, USA*, 79:2554–2558, 1982.

+I. Kanter and H. Sompolinsky.
+Associative recall of memory without errors. *Physical Review A*, 35:380–392, 1987.

+D. Krotov and J. J. Hopfield. arXiv.1606.01164, 2016.

 [^1]: See <https://www.cs.toronto.edu/~lczhang/360/lec/w02/terms.html>
     for a very nice introduction to artificial neural networks.